 The next day Jesus showed up at the Temple and confounded the Pharisees with His incredible oratory.
 Not being able to answer, they made a deep, deep dig at Jesus being born of fornication—supposing Mary had gotten pregnant before she was married.
 Then they said He had a demon.
 Finally they tried to stone Him.

 Jesus slipped away from their grasp, and as He left the Temple area he saw the blind beggar sitting on the sidewalk.
-I have to think Jesus was smiling as He healed him right under their pharisaical noses and then tells him to go wash in the Pool of Siloam—the Pool of the Sent One.
+I have to think Jesus was smiling as He healed him right under their phariseetical noses and then tells him to go wash in the Pool of Siloam—The Pool of the Sent One.

 Now you know why Jesus didn’t send the blind beggar to the Pools of Bethesda!